29scroller/rle-h2h-history/README.md

 It is very early in the making, for now it can calculate the rating of past matchups of two existing teams based on data until February 2nd, 2023.
 I plan to add much more functionality in the future.

 Future plans:
-  - Automate adding data of new players and recent matches
   - Unify paths to files!!! (it refers to my own file system)
   - Personalise input - provide a choice between whether to compare players or teams
   - Detail output - group matches by completeness of rosters, sort by date